JoshuaCMorgan/me/20221110025042/README.md

 events, such as clicking on a file input box or an anchor tag.

 Instead of duplicating our `click` event, we can use `.trigger()` to invoke the event handler function for us.
+In our callback, we could duplicate the `slideToggle` that happens in our `keypress` event, but instead we should consider having the toggle only in one place.
+Then if something changes later on, like the ID we are using, we only have one place we need to make an update to.
+What we can do instead is to move the `slideToggle` from the `keypress` event to this one, then our `keypress` event can trigger the click event on this anchor.
 ```html
 <!doctype html>
 <html lang="en-US">